TransiEnt-official/transient-lib/README.txt

 Thank you for choosing the TransiEnt Library for your simulation purposes!
 Please read the following steps for a successful usage.

+This version of the TransiEnt library is the current development version based on the latest/stable version.
+It may contain some bugs or hasn't tested for all cases.
+For trouble-free simulation, we refer to the latest/stable version.

 *******************************************
 Installation:
 *******************************************

-1. Download transient-2.0.1 and copy the library to your preferred folder
+1. Download transient-lib and copy the library to your preferred folder

 Currently, only Dymola provides full suppport of TransiEnt.
 The development team has tested all models carefully using Dymola 2022x.

-2. Download the ClaRa library from the official website https://www.claralib.com/ and copy unzipped library files into! the transient-2.0.2 folder
+2. Download the ClaRa library from the official website https://www.claralib.com/ and copy unzipped library files into! the transient-lib folder

 3. Open the Library using a MOS Script